1leo23/A-Lightweight-2D-Projection-CNN-Framework-for-MRI-Based-Brain-Age-Prediction/README.md

 ## Installation

-## Hardware and software used in our experiments:
+## Hardware and Software Used in Our Experiments:

 - **Preprocessing workstation**
   - Intel Core i7-14700F CPU